cri-o/cri-o/docs/crio.8.md

 **--pause-image-auth-file**="": Path to a config file containing credentials for --pause-image (default: "")

 **--pids-limit**="": Maximum number of processes allowed in a container (default: 1024)

+**--pinns-path**="": The path to find the pinns binary, which is needed to manage namespace lifecycle.
+Will be searched for in $PATH if empty (default: "")

 **--profile**: Enable pprof remote profiler on localhost:6060